the-collab-lab/whats-near-me/PROJECT_BRIEF.md

 It’s super helpful both to yourself and the mentors for you to document your work.
 This can prevent you from losing track of details or decisions you make with your pair buddy.
 It also allows mentors to catch up on your progress when you ask for help.

-Some past cohorts have found success creating [wiki](https://github.com/the-collab-lab/tcl-pilot-2020-05/wiki) pages at the start of each week.
-Others have taken the approach of creating a [draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) as one of their first steps in getting started with the work.
+You are strongly encouraged to create a [draft PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests) as one of their first steps in getting started with the work.
 An advantage of this approach is you can have a conversation about the work right alongside the code.
 This, coupled with discussions about approach in the issue itself, is nice way of documenting your progress as you go.

+You can also ask for clarification about stories directly on the issues themselves in Jira.

 ### Development process